Best Antibiotics for Hidradenitis Suppurativa

 • Need for laser, biologic therapy, or surgery

-Some clinical studies use structured outcome measures such as HiSCR to evaluate treatment response, but in daily practice, patient symptoms, lesion count, drainage, pain, and functional impact remain highly important.
+Some clinical studies use structured outcome measures such as HiSCR to evaluate treatment response, but in d

 What Should Not Be Done?